 All family vacations should be scheduled during school breaks.
 Absences due to vacations will be considered unexcused absences.
-An unexcused absence ten consecutive days or longer will automatically result in the withdrawal of the student from the school on the tenth day.
-Unexcused absences in excess of eighteen days will be considered to be truancy.
-Teachers will not provide homework and/or class work in advance for unexcused absences.
-Special consideration will be made for absences due to bereavement.
+An unexcused absence longer than ten consecutive days will automatically result in the withdrawal of the student from the school.
+Unexcused absences will automatically result in excess of eighteen days will be considered to be truancy.
+Special consideration will be made for absences due to be eavement.
+The school is not obligated to modify or accommodate curricular requirements due to unexcused absences.
+Unexcused absences are not a waiver of work responsibilities.